Immanuel-M/GroceryApp-Java/README.md

 # GroceryApp-Java

 ## Installation
-make sure that Java JDK 11 or higher is installed
+make sure that Java JDK 11 or higher is installed.
+See documentation for explicit installation information.

 ## The Reason Why
 the purpose of this program is to create a simple order for delivery